kent010341/image-utils/README.md

     image-utils rotate 45 --fillwith "#FFFFFF" > output.png
     ```

-3. **Prepare an image for Telegram stickers**:**
+3. **Prepare an image for Telegram stickers:**

-    Telegram requires sticker images to be 512x512 pixels, and usually we want the sticker to have the minimal transparent padding.
+    Telegram requires sticker images to be 512x512 pixels, and typically users prefer stickers to have minimal transparent padding.
 This example trims the image to its non-transparent area and resizes it to 512x512.
 A file picker will appear if `--input` is not provided.

     ```bash
     image-utils trim | image-utils resize 512x512 > sticker.png